mspnp/vnet-integrated-serverless-microservices/README.md

 This reference architecture is an end-to-end sample derived from a customer engagement.
 We've distilled it down to the main technical lessons learned to serve as a scaffold for future work.
 The majority of business logic and detail related to data models have been removed to simplify the solution; this extends to security and infrastructure elements.

+There is an accompanying [article in the Azure Architecture Center](https://docs.microsoft.com/azure/architecture/example-scenario/integrated-multiservices/virtual-network-integration) that this reference supports.

 The implementation shows:

 - managing and deployment using Terraform